-The Library has moved to virtual operations as the NSCAD campuses are currently not open.
+The Library has moved to mainly virtual operations as the NSCAD campuses are currently not open.
 As of 18 March, 2020, NSCAD Campus access is limited to all but essential personnel or for employees needing to access the campus for a very limited time and purpose.
-Library staff have begun to return to campus in a limited, but regular way, and so are working both remotely and on site to support as many requests and services that are possible during the closure.
+Library staff are working on campus and remotely to support as many requests and services as possible during the closure.

-In order to see all of the material available to you in the Novanet catalogue and place interlibrary loan requests for digital material, you need to sign in to the catalogue with a library barcode and password (different from a Webadvisor username and password).
+In order to see all of the material available to you in the Novanet catalogue and place requests for items in Novanet libraries and interlibrary loan requests for digital material from other libraries, you need to sign in to the catalogue with a library barcode and password.

 If you are a current NSCAD student, staff or faculty member, and haven't used the library, your barcode should be on the back of your ID card, and your password should be the last four digits of your phone number.*

-If you have graduated from NSCAD, but need to continue to use the catalogue and place interlibrary loan requests for digital articles and book chapters, please email Janice Fralic-Brown to register with the library.
+If you have graduated from NSCAD, but need to continue to use the catalogue, borrow materials from Novanet libraries, and place interlibrary loan requests for digital articles and book chapters, please email Janice Fralic-Brown to register with the library.

 *If you have your barcode and password, but are still unable to log in to the catalogue, your patron account, or the Interlibrary loan request form, please contact Janice Fralic-Brown or Detta Morrison-Phillips for assistance.

-1. In the Novanet catalogue you can place holds for circulating items in our collection, or, if you are a NSCAD student, staff or faculty, you can fill out an online form found on in the NSCAD Forms Portal.
+1. In the Novanet catalogue you can use your barcode and password to place requests for circulating items, or, if you are a NSCAD student, staff or faculty, you can alternatively fill out an online form found on in the NSCAD Forms Portal.

 3. To pick up your material:

-Extended loans to September 30 2020 will be provided for all loans during this period of time except for items that were originally loaned prior to this academic year (i.e. items that are months overdue).
+Extended loans to January 30, 2021 will be provided for all loans while classes remain primarily online for the Fall.
 Further good news – there will be no overdue fines on any general loan materials.
 This applies to all borrowers, including members of the public as well as our academic communities.

 The Library has pages on our guide to help you access Library resources from home.

-Our databases page will help you get online access to full-text articles, ebooks, journals and streamed videos: Databases A-Z
+Our Database A-Z page will help you get online access to full-text articles, ebooks, journals, and streamed videos: Databases A-Z

-You can still get access to ebooks and full text content through the Novanet Catalogue*: Novanet
+You can still get access to most circulating print books (some Novanet libraries are still not able to provide access to their print collections), ebooks and full text content through the Novanet Catalogue*:

 For general information on using resources while off-campus, use the Off Campus Access page: Off Campus Access

-For faculty who have course reserve items, we are working on providing them in alternate formats, and we can assist with making resources available through Brightspace if needed.
+For faculty who have course reserve items, we will attempt to provide them in alternate formats, and we can assist with making resources available through Brightspace.
 Please send any requests for library materials (books, print resources, DVDs, streamed content) to me, Rebecca Young, Director of Library Services.
 Library staff and myself will endeavour to find licensed and open access digital versions of texts, readings, video, journals and so on.

 For your course readings, you should take advantage of our Syllabus Service:

 We can assist you in making your course readings easily accessible to students through Brightspace while respecting NSCAD licensing agreements and Canadian copyright.
-Using your course reading list, a Librarian will create persistent URLs (PURLs) for content licensed through our online databases and place them in your Brightspace course content space.
-This service is available to all NSCAD Faculty.
+Using your course reading list, a Librarian will create persistent links for content licensed through our online databases and place them in your Brightspace course.
+This service is available to all NSCAD Faculty and instructors.

 While preparing your course materials, you can check out our copyright guidelines here.

-Requests for books within Novanet can now be filled (with some exceptions), using Novanet Classic.
-Requests for physical materials from libraries outside Novanet are still not able to be filled and currently are being automatically cancelled.
-Requests for articles or book chapters may be submitted and will be filled depending upon availability.
+Requests for books within Novanet can now be filled (with some exceptions), using our catalogue.
+Requests for physical materials, articles or book chapters from libraries outside of Novanet may be submitted and will be filled depending upon availability.
 For more information, contact Detta Morrison-Phillips or Jan Fralic-Brown.